President accepts resignation of Madras HC CJ, Justice Tahilramani

 My son and I will bomb Madras High Court on September 30, suspected Khalistani warns

 After rejecting her request, the Collegium in a statement said, "the collegium has carefully gone through the aforesaid representation and taken into consideration all relevant factors.
 On reconsideration, the collegium is of the considered view that it is not possible to accede to her request.
-The collegium, accordingly, reiterates its recommendation dated August 28 for transfer of Justice VK Tahilramani to Meghalaya HC."
+The collegium, accordingly, reiterates its recommendation dated August 28 for transfer of Justice V K Tahilramani to Meghalaya HC."